KumoCorp/kumomta/docs/changelog/main.md

   helper](../userguide/configuration/domains.md#using-the-listener_domainslua-policy-helper)
   now supports `relay_from_authz` to allow listing out authorization identities for which relaying from a particular sending domain is permitted.
+* The [kumo.digest](../reference/kumo.digest/index.md) module for computing SHA digests of strings and other data.

 ## Fixes
 * Loading secrets from HashiCorp Vault failed to parse underlying json data into